Error message

 Acrylic

 Acrylic coverings are another popular choice for growers thanks to its many advantages.
-Acrylic is long lasting, durable and is naturally UV resistant so it does not yellow with age like other plastic glazing materials, ensuring your greenhouse looks pristine for 15 to 20 years.
+Acrylic is long-lasting, durable, and is naturally UV resistant, so it does not yellow with age like other plastic glazing materials, ensuring your greenhouse looks pristine for 15 to 20 years.
 It has the highest light transmission of the clear multi-wall panels which also work to increase energy efficiency.
-Due to acrylic being light weight and fairly flexible, it is a very easy material to work with and can be cut as needed as well as bent over shallow arcs.
-Acrylic does come with a higher sticker price than other glazing materials, like glass is susceptible to hail damage, is more brittle than polycarbonate and requires extra care during construction.
+Due to acrylic being lightweight and fairly flexible, it is a very easy cover material for greenhouses to work with and can be cut as needed as well as bent over shallow arcs.
+Acrylic does come with a higher sticker price than other greenhouse glazing materials, like glass, is susceptible to hail damage, is more brittle than polycarbonate, and requires extra care during construction.
 There is the option to purchase Impact Modified Acrylic which is shatter resistant and has limited impact strength for areas where hail is an issue.
-Growers can purchase acrylic coverings in 8mm, 16mm and 32mm thickness.
+Growers can purchase acrylic coverings in 8mm, 16mm, and 32mm thickness.

 Poly film